-· Primary care
+Primary care

-Your primary care physician can be a general practitioner, family practitioner, internist, or pediatrician.
-Your primary care physician will provide most of your healthcare.
+Your primary care physician can be a family practitioner, general practitioner, internist, or pediatrician.
+Your primary care physician will provide most of your healthcare, or give you a referral to see a specialist.
+However, a woman may see her plan gynecologist without a referral.